Introduction

 - Some other examples of transducers are movie cameras, Video Cassette Recorder (VCR) heads, tape recorder heads, and loudspeakers.

-- The information produced by the information source is applied to the next stage, termed the information or input transducer.
+- The information source produces information, and you apply it to the next stage, called the information or input transducer.

 - This in turn, produces an electrical signal corresponding to the information as output.

-- In the communication theory, the baseband signal is usually designated by 𝑠(𝑡).
+- In communication theory, you usually designate the baseband signal as 𝑠(𝑡).

 There are two types of signals: